oraichain/.github/profile/README.md

 ## Cosmwasm ecosystem

-- [orai](https://github.com/oraichain/orai) - A cosmos-sdk based framework that support multiversion of cosmwasm, and zkVm to scale your dApp and reduce costs on L2 without compromising on security, by facilitating zero knowledge proofs.
+- [orai](https://github.com/oraichain/orai) - A cosmos-sdk based framework that supports multiversion of cosmwasm, and zkVm to scale your dApp and reduce costs on L2 without compromising on security, by facilitating zero knowledge proofs.
 - [cw-simulate](https://github.com/oraichain/cw-simulate) - An online playground / simulation environment for interacting with CosmWasm contract binaries without a blockchain.
 Can be used for execution visualization / interactive debugging with time-traveling navigation, and testing framework that is compatible with CosmWasm/ts-codegen output.

 ## JS tooling